 Having children brought out the fighter in me.
 I had to protect them.
 What I didn’t realize was I needed to change our environment to a positive, supportive community.
 Instead, I fought to change theirs to what I believed would give them the chances I never had.
 I wanted the best for my children even if it meant sacrificing my happiness.
 However, the best part of anything comes from feelings of love and so most memories are grounded in emotions and not material things.

 My mother is a fighter, and through her, I had a fighter instinct.
 My father was the opposite.
 Through my father, I learned compassion and empathy for those less fortunate.
 He changed our diapers not my mother.

 After my mother was forced to care for us because of his death, she provided a roof over our heads and food on the table.
 Something she never let us forget.
-None of us have criminal records, and we have advanced degrees.
+None of us have criminal records, and we all have advanced degrees.
 Not having received love herself or education, she knew no better.
-I have few happy memories of my childhood except times spent with my father and youngest brother.
+I have few happy memories of my childhood such as times spent with my father and youngest brother.

 Growing up without affection or ever hearing the word love, affected me in ways I didn’t understand until a few years ago.
 Having Catholicism branded into my brain, I learned to feel guilt, shame or discomfort in every compliment or experience of joy.
 What a life!

 Losing my father and my best friend (my little brother), the two people whose love I could consistently count on made it difficult for me to trust.
 It felt as if the rug was always being pulled from under me the moment I got on my feet.
 I followed through on my promise to be a doctor.
 In the process of keeping that promise, my world started to unravel in profound ways.
 I could not control the emptiness and deep melancholy piercing my soul.
 Even in the midst of close friends, I felt incredibly alone and disconnected.